zBrainiac/IoT-ShowCase/README.md

 # IoT Show Case

 **Vison**
-e2e IoT Show Case which demonstrating a (near) real-time monitoring in grafana
+e2e IoT Show Case which visualizes the data (near) real-time in grafana

 ![IoT Show Case Overview](images/IoT-ShowCaseOverview.png)

 **The idea is:**
-1.) to have multiple IoT agents / sensors which using a local mqtt server instance to reduce the risk of loss of data
+1.) have multiple IoT agents / sensors which using a local mqtt server instance to avoid the risk of loss of data
-2.)
-Local mqtt server forward to messages to regional mqtt gateway
+2.) mqtt server in the sensor forward to messages to regional mqtt gateway  e.g. 'EMEA Gateway'
 3.)
-NIFI collects the messages form the regional gateway and pushing into Kafka and as JSON & CSV files into HDFS
+NIFI collects the messages form the regional gateway and pushing into a Kafka Topic 'sensor_md' and stores the messages in JSON & CSV format into HDFS
 4.)
-Druid runs the Kafka-Index-Service with a supervison-spec with fits to the sensor messages
+Druid runs the Kafka-Index-Service with a supervison-spec listening on the Kafka Topic 'sensor_md' - Supewrvision spec corresponding to the JSON format of the sensor messages
 5.)
-Grafana is used for the visualisation
+The Druid-plugin in Grafana is used for the visualisation

-**Setup**
+#Setup
-running on Virtualbox and is based on the latest Hortonworks release of:
+Is running on Virtualbox and is based on the latest Hortonworks release of:
 1.)
 Ambari
 2.)
 HDP
 3.)
 HDF